Home > Media Room

 New Crop of Younger B&B Owners Doing Its Part to Dispel Long-held Myths

-The Wisconsin Bed & Breakfast Association has nearly 200 member inns, making it one of the largest organizations of its kind in the U.S. So the group had a good representative sample to draw from when it decided to take a fresh look at who was getting into innkeeping.
+The Wisconsin Bed & Breakfast Association has 120 member inns, making it one of the largest organizations of its kind in the U.S. So the group had a good representative sample to draw from when it decided to take a fresh look at who was getting into innkeeping.
 Turns out there’s a healthy number of thirty- and forty-year-olds who found the profession such a great fit, just as their more mature counterparts have, that they made it a career choice sooner rather than later.
 These are not “hobbyists” by any means.
 They’re professional innkeepers who are putting their own unique stamp on what B&B travel can be.